 Figure 1: Details of Material specifications with respect to layers

 The fill material used for the road construction is without any organic material and has the desired/designed stress bearing ratio and minimum plasticity index.
-The aggregate base mixtures is generally comprised of a mixture of sand and very fine gravel, which helps to maintain the bottom surface free from any organic matter growth such as plants and serve as lower stratum drainage.
+The aggregate base mixtures is generally comprised of a mixture of sand and very fine gravel, which helps to maintain the bottom surface free from any organic matter growth such as plants and serves as lower stratum drainage.

 Table 1; Pavement design classifications

-Equivalent Daily Load application
+Equivalent Daily Load application composite

 Composite Section Asphalt